NaailC/CSGOBUY/README.md

 ![frontend](docu/front-end.png)

 The frontend to my application is a simple jinja2 script that returns a generated object upon refresh and saves it into a database.

+## Improvements

+Currently my application uses more than one microservice per container.
+Also, in some modules such as my strategy backend, I was unable to properly deploy replica containers due to the use of global variables.
+This severly impacted the robust-ness of my continuous deployment, as I was not able to properly persist rolling updates without some issues and downtime.
+However, if left alone,